Machar (Washington, D.C.): History

+Education

-Jewish Cultural School
+Jewish cultural school

 Machar's Sunday school integrates Jewish history, culture, values, and practice into a developmentally appropriate curriculum at each grade level, from preschool-aged children through the B’Nei Mitzvah year.
 Post-mitzvah teens can assist in Jewish Cultural School classrooms and help to organize community service activities on behalf of the congregation.

-Adult Education
+Adult education

 Machar offers programming for adults concurrently with Sunday school.
 Topics include themes of Judaism, Humanism, and other social, humanitarian, or personal issues.